 Alistair & Rachel have been Christian development missionaries in Niger, Egypt, Jordan and the Holy Land over a period of 15 years since 1995.

-They are volunteer trustees and field officers with Christians Abroad, a mission organisation that is a member of the Evangelical Alliance.
+They are volunteer trustees and field officers with Christians Abroad, a mission organisation that is a member of the Evangelical Alliance and is a formal Dundee University Chaplaincy Centre contact.
 Christians Abroad (CA) has been around in one form or another since the 1950s.
 Please see www.cabroad.org.uk, ‘About Us’ page for more on the history of the mission.